UBCGeodata/ubcv-buildings/README.md

 ==============

 Buildings at UBC Vancouver.
 Data are current, updates ongoing by C+CP.
-The building data model and numbering are undergoing review and may change significantly in the near future.
+The building data model and numbering are have changed significantly since the last update.
+The data model is still undergoing review and may change more in the near future.

 Datasets
 --------
+* ubcv_buildings
+* ubcv_subbuildings
-* Buildings
+* ubcv_buildings_uc
-* Buildings under construction
+* ubcv_building_records

 Files Provided
 --------------
-* Provided in geojson, and file geodatabase formats.
+* Provided in geojson, tableau, and ESRI file geodatabase formats.
 * FGDB is ESPG:26910/UTM10N, geojson ESPG:4326.
 * csv data has lat/long columns.